- Author: Furious

-Also I am going to put a list of consumables you NEED to use to even be good raiding.
+I am going to list consumables you NEED to use to even be good raiding.
 If you raid without these you will be bad.
 I am warning you.

 The EXTREME MINIMUM amount you will need.
 I will list more you can use after this list.